 When we consider how many factors influence the data we collect from our surveys, it forces us to take as many steps as possible to keep our data pure.

-Question order bias: questions that come early in the survey can influence how people answer questions later in the survey.
-For example, if we ask several specific satisfaction questions and then a more general satisfaction question, our answers to the general question are likely to be skewed.
+Question order bias: survey questions that come early in the survey can influence how people answer survey questions later in the survey.
+For example, if we ask several specific satisfaction questions and then a more general satisfaction survey question, our answers to the general survey question are likely to be skewed.

 Assimilation effect: When this occurs, the response to a later question is more similar to those of former questions than it would be if it preceded those questions or was asked on its own.

 When someone indicates a high level of satisfaction with a product in an early question, their subsequent responses will probably show a high level of satisfaction too.

 Contrast effect: In this phenomenon the response to a later survey question is more extreme than the response to a former survey question than it would be if it preceded that question or was asked on its own.